Kristina01111000/unichirsite/README.md

 - confirm the new theme
 - fix missing images on the site
 - fix missing buttons on the site
+- fix showing buttons on the site
 - new pictures?
 - other updates?

+32 pages total to fix